 6. Spend time with people who lift you up.

-Conversations and connections with with positive, energetic people naturally make me feel positive and energetic, and those are the influences I choose to surround myself with.
+Conversations and connections with positive, energetic people naturally make me feel positive and energetic, and those are the influences I choose to surround myself with.
 Seek out others to lift up – as a mentor, colleague, or friend – and empower optimism.

 7. Work smarter, not longer or harder.

-I am happier and more productive working in spurts – I work like a sprinter runs, with high-intensity, uninterrupted periods followed by a break to renew and refresh.
+I am happier and more productive working in spurts – I work as a sprinter runs, with high-intensity, uninterrupted periods followed by a break to renew and refresh.
 I think more clearly and creatively, and stay fully engaged.

 8. Develop support systems.